Waitemata Waste Away

 - Food Scraps Rollout Community Education with Auckland Council

-- Weekly education stall at the Grey Lynn Farmers market since 2009, once a month at the Parnell Farmers Market since April 2011, and each year at the Grey Lynn Park Festival since 2009.
+- Weekly education stall at the Grey Lynn Farmers market since 2009, once a month at the Parnell Farmers Market since April 2011, and each week at the Grey Lynn Park Festival since 2009.

-- Provision of street-side recycling facilities and an education stall at the West Lynn & Grey Lynn Street Parties in 2010 and 2011 and at Grey Lynn's Rugby World Cup Adopt a team events
+- Provision of street-side recycling facilities and an education stall at West Lynn and Grey Lynn Street parties

 Plastic bag free Grey Lynn